 We identified $80M in benefits through a series of improvements to optimize IT expenditure and enhance functional capabilities:

-- Defined the optimal infrastructure service delivery approach that considers core vs. non-core capabilities and global vs. regional strategies of execution.
+- cash flow system Defined the optimal infrastructure service delivery approach that considers core vs. non-core capabilities and global vs. regional strategies of execution.

 - Rationalized labor sourcing to create better leverage and support infrastructure delivery.